 Ebey’s Landing is very near the town of Coupeville, which is a great place to get some mussels since Penn Cove Mussels are famous!
 The Front Street Grill is a great place to get them and has a beautiful view.

-Whidbey Island Coffee has multiple locations on the island (and in Anacortes) and has delicious coffee, food and pastries.
+Whidbey Coffee has multiple locations on the island (and in Anacortes) and has delicious coffee, food and pastries.

 Hi!
 I'm Jennie.
 I’m a fourth generation Seattleite who lived in Alaska for 7 years.
 I've been a tour guide in both Alaska and Washington and I love to share the places I love with visitors, newcomers and my fellow locals.
 I’m so glad to have you along on the journey to experience your best low key adventure in Washington, Alaska and Western Canada!